min69u/Reforestation/README.md

-## Why did the cowboy have a weiner dog?
-Somebody told him to get a long little doggy.
+## You know that cemetery up the road?
+People are dying to get in there.